 Although the band Bring Me the Horizon has no connection to Thelemites, it uses one of the symbols of Thelema philosophy – the unicursal hexagram.
 This is a modified version of the Star of David, which can be drawn with one continuous movement (hence the name unicursal).
 Unlike the regular six-pointed star, the lengths of the rays here vary.
 In the center are two diamonds formed by intersecting lines.

-Originally, such an image was found in the documents of the secret society Golden Dawn.
+Such an image was originally found in the secret society Golden Dawn documents.
 Adepts of the magical order considered it a symbol of the Moon and Sun.
 Later, Aleister Crowley adapted the polygon for his occult movement.
 For Thelemites, this figure reflects the principle “Do what thou wilt.”
 That is, it encourages opposing the rules of society and religion if they hinder achieving the desired.

 Bring Me the Horizon uses the unicursal hexagram as part of its artistic concept.
 This is an attempt to surround the musical group with an aura of mystery to intrigue fans.
 The ancient symbol may also reflect philosophical and spiritual aspects important to the band members, as it is associated with ideas of unity, harmony, and balance.
-In one version of the emblem, designers colored the contours of the six-pointed star in turquoise and placed it inside a black circle.
+In one emblem version, designers colored the contours of the six-pointed star in turquoise and placed it inside a black circle.
 Thus, the geometric figure became even more expressive.

 Font and Colors

-The rock band’s name consists of drawn letters in a graffiti style.
+The rock band’s name consists of letters drawn in graffiti style.
 The logo’s creators developed a unique set of glyphs, using bold and Gothic fonts as a basis.
-Such an informal design of the inscription emphasizes BMTH’s connection with the youth subculture.
+Such an informal inscription design emphasizes BMTH’s connection with the youth subculture.

-The black-and-white palette of the logo reflects the drama and expression characteristic of Bring Me the Horizon’s music.
-Additional colors can be used in the unicursal hexagram – for example, turquoise.
-This is one of the manifestations of freedom of creative self-expression.
+The logo’s black-and-white palette reflects the drama and expression characteristic of Bring Me the Horizon’s music.
+Additional colors—for example, turquoise — can be used in the unicursal hexagram.
+This is one manifestation of freedom of creative self-expression.